 - 8.Fishing at Lucinda and the Hinchinbrook Channel

 - 9. Lucinda Accommodation

-- 10.Visit Broadwater Park for a fresh water swim and a BBQ
+- 10.Visit Broadwater Park for a fresh water swim, BBQ and walk

 - How to get from Ingham to Lucinda, North Queensland.